 Maddalena was not surprised by the other woman’s reaction.
 Though she had to admit that she was taking the information better than she had been expecting.

 She shrugged at the questions, having expected this at least.
-“It was just a little mischief.
+“It was just a little happy fun times.
 Nothing more than I normally do… However, there was more damage than I anticipated.” she answered since she did not want to go into the details of her accident.
 “They are the rest of the Pantheon, more specifically the ones who make decisions that affect everyone.
-And when they decided to punish me they stripped everything from me… Well, most everything.” she admitted, holding her hand out, palm facing up, and summoned a ball of fire the size of what Anna would recognize as a baseball.
+And when they decided to punish me they stripped everything from me… Well, most everything.” she admitted, holding her hand out, palm facing up, and summoned a ball of fire the size of what Anna would recognize as a throwing soccer.
 “Pathetic, isn't it?” she scoffed at the sight before extinguishing the flame.
 “As to your last question, they didn't say.
 Just that I am to be mortal until I am able to reclaim my title.”

 Anna frowned.
 If by now Maddalena hadn't explained the details of her mischievous plot that had gotten her kicked out, she clearly had no intention of telling Anna.
 But that didn't mean she still didn't want to know.
 Graciously, she let that subject drop.

-Her eyes widened, and she took a step back from the fireball hovering above Maddalena's palm.
+Her peepers widened, and she took a step back from the fireball hovering above Maddalena's palm.
 "Pathetic?!" she asked incredulously.
 "Are you serious?"
 She blinked several times, shocked by the image.
 Though she was surprised to hear that there had been no explanation of how Maddalena was to return to the Pantheon she was a part of.
 Usually, in the stories Anna had read, there was a quest for this kind of thing.
 But Maddalena had no such luck.

 "So… what exactly do you intend to do?" she asked, her hand trembling as she raised her wine glass to her lips again.